nodexeus/blockvisor/README.md

 - `error` - internal BV error (potential bug) or nonrecoverable error that requires manual actions;
 error should rise alert
 - `warn` - abnormal events that BV is capable to handle, e.g. networking issues, node recovery;
-may be caused by external errors, but BV should recover when external system get to normal
+may be caused by external errors, but BV should recover when external system get back to normal
 - `info` - main actions with minimum context, e.g. node created;
 avoid for frequently recurring actions like sending node status
 - `debug` - Detailed actions flow with variables, include recurring actions like sending node status;